Loading lesson…

 The big idea: AI is the most patient, never-judgy English coach you will ever have.
 Use it to find your specific mistakes, understand why they are mistakes, and fix them yourself.
 The corrections stick way better than passively being corrected.

-What is the core idea behind "ELL Builder: Fixing Your Own English With AI"?
+What is the main idea of "ELL Builder: Fixing Your Own English With AI"?

-Which best describes the scope of "ELL Builder: Fixing Your Own English With AI"?
+Which action would help you apply "ELL Builder: Fixing Your Own English With AI" responsibly?